djandyr/docuware-autostore/README.md

 # Docuware Autostore

-Automatically store documents from document tray to file cabinet.
+Automatically store documents from document tray to file cabinet using DocuWare REST API.
 Multiple tasks can be configured with different trays, intellix trusts levels, document title masks and processing limits.

-This script addresses lack of automation in DocuWare trays forcing user to manually to store all documents regardless, even if the intelligent indexing confidence score is high (green)

-For scenarios where DocuWare is used to intelligently index large volumes of document or emails lack any manual intervention can quickly become unmaintainable.
+This script addresses lack of automation in DocuWare cloud trays which forces logged in user to manually store each document, even if the intelligent indexing confidence score is high (green).
+For scenarios where DocuWare is used to intelligently index large volumes of archived documents or emails any manual intervention can quickly become unmaintainable.

 ## Install